huythaislna/pmwut/README.md

 ### PMWUT
-PMWUT generates many strong and random passwords from a memorable password by a USB Token
+PMWUT generates many strong and random passwords from a memorable password with a USB Token

 ### Usage: